ColeWunderlich/Thesis_2023/quantification_method/umi_handling_method/README.md

 # To Build this executable
-Create a build directory inside this current directory and then run cmake according to the commands below.
+Create a build directory inside this current directory and then run cmake using the commands below.
 ```
 mkdir build
 cd build